Stubs42/OrangeLine/README.md

 <p align="center"><img src="res/FenceWork.svg"></p>

 Fence is a helpful modul to keep a cv in a certain range if possible.

+This module is still in early development and may underly some changes in user interface and functionality.

+Trigger functionaty is not yet implemented, so the TRG IN and OUT sockets don't have any functionality yet.

 More Documentation still to come...